audiolion/WebII-Group-Project/SiteGoals.md

 1. Short term: 10 basic lessons on regex (video for at least 3)
 2. UI/UX that is minimalistic and flows well to provide a good user experience
 3. Short term: 10 Quizes 3 questions each
-4. Short term: 15 quick reference explinations
+4. Short term: 15 quick reference explinations (COMPLETE)
 5. Short term: 5 FAQ reference
 6. Short term: 5 small games which teach one concept of regex
 7. Short term: working basic code tester